TandoorRecipes/recipes/docs/features/import_export.md

             └── full.jpg
     ```

+## Mealie
+Mealie provides structured data similar to nextcloud.

+To migrate your recipes

+1. Go to you Mealie settings and create a new Backup
+2. Download the backup by clicking on it and pressing download (this wasn't working for me, so I had to manually pull it from the server)
+3. Upload the entire `.zip` file to the importer page and import everything

 ## Paprika
 Paprika can create two types of export.
 The first is a proprietary `.paprikarecipes` file in some kind of binarized format.